denley/preferencebinder/README.md

 How to Include in Your Project
 --------

-Add the following line to the gradle dependencies for your module.
+Add the following lines to the gradle dependencies for your module.
 ```
 compile 'me.denley.preferenceinjector:PreferenceInjector:1.0'
+provided 'me.denley.preferenceinjector:PreferenceInjector:1.0'
 ```

 License